 Importance of your research and work

-My current research is exploring parenting styles and the development of reactive and proactive aggression among African American women.
+My current research is explores parenting styles and the development of reactive and proactive aggression among African American women.
 This research is important due to some of the outcomes associated with aggressive behavior, such as criminal involvement and incarceration.
 The female prison population in the United States is steadily increasing, specifically with African American women.
-Incarceration not only affects the individual but their children and families as well.
-Therefore, studying what factors contribute to criminal behavior and incarceration such as aggression will be helpful in creating culturally sensitive interventions and preventions.
+Incarceration not only affects the individual but also their children and families.
+Therefore, studying what factors contribute to criminal behavior and incarceration, such as aggression, will be helpful in creating culturally sensitive interventions and preventions.

 Advice for prospective graduate students

 Make sure you thoroughly research your prospective university, the program, and its location.
 You will be spending several years within that university, program, and city, and you want to make sure it is an enjoyable experience.

 I am proud to have been a presenter at the 2019 National Association of School Psychologists (NASP) conference as well as being nominated for the Florida Association of School Psychologists (FASP) Graduate Studies-Doctoral Level Award.
 I will also be serving as the FASP student delegate on the Florida Association of School Psychologists executive board.
 I am also proud of the Tallahassee Democrat article about the North Florida Freedom Schools camp at FAMU DRS.